Confederate Memorial (Arlington National Cemetery): Opposition to the section

 To overcome this opposition, Lewis tried to identify support for a "Confederate section" as well as convince the administration to proceed.
 He secured the endorsement of a Confederate section by a number of former high-ranking Confederate officers.
 He also polled other chapters of the United Confederate Veterans and found they approved of the legislation as well.
 Lewis and his supporters argued that only the federal government had the financial resources to adequately maintain the large number of Confederate graves found at Arlington and the Soldiers' Home, and that failing to spend the $2,500 appropriation would discourage Congress from protecting Confederate graves in the future.
 Critically, Lewis won the support of Hilary A. Herbert, an Alabamian and former colonel in the 8th Regiment Alabama Infantry who served in the United States House of Representatives from 1877 to 1893 and as Secretary of the Navy under President Grover Cleveland.
 Herbert argued that leaving the Confederate graves at Arlington made a greater impression on the public than isolating them in the pro-Confederate South.

-Lewis' efforts convinced most members of Congress and relevant administration officials that the women's groups represented only a small minority of Southerners.
+Lewis's efforts convinced most members of Congress and relevant administration officials that the women's groups represented only a small minority of Southerners.
 He did so in part by winning the support of other key Southern groups.
 First he won over his own organization, the United Confederate Veterans, which in March 1901 unanimously passed resolutions asking the government to proceed with creation of the Confederate section.
 He also won the support of the Ladies Southern Relief Society, an important Confederate women's group in Washington, D.C.
 Lewis also won over Congress and the administration by undermining the UDC and CSMA's opposition to the reburial plan.
 Once more working through his own veterans' group, the UCV convinced a number of government officials that the CSMA was too new (just a year old) to accurately represent Southern views.
 Lewis dampened the outcry by the CSMA and other ladies' memorial associations by convincing them that their importance in the South would be maintained.
 Lewis realized that these groups continued to thrive in part because they set the dates for and organized Civil War commemorations.
 Lewis convinced the CSMA and many Southern women's groups that they would be able to do so at Arlington as well, which would enhance their prestige.
 These tactics worked: In the late spring of 1901, a delegation from several Confederate veterans' groups visited Secretary of War Elihu Root and convinced him to proceed with the reburials at Arlington.